 Simply defined, a business valuation is an examination conducted towards rendering an estimate or opinion as to the fair market value of a business interest at a given point in time.
 Generally, when valuing a business, a notional transaction is assumed, that is, one that has not been subjected to the bargaining process.
 Like accounting, the valuation of a business is an art rather than an exact science, and a properly conducted valuation is an expression of an informed opinion based on certain assumptions under a certain scenario.
 This can base on facts but also on the professional judgment of the valuation expert.
 By their very nature, valuations are not precise.
 Consequently, valuation estimates and opinions are generally stated as a range of values to count for a certain degree of imprecision.

 Valuation in business is no precise science and also can be quite subjective.
-Everybody perceives value different and therefore some triangulation is needed to figure out what is the market value of an asset or a business.
-There is no universal legal framework which dictates how the valuation should be performed.
+Everybody perceives value differently and therefore some triangulation is needed to figure out what is the market value of an asset or a business.
+There is no universal legal framework that dictates how the valuation should be performed.
 Therefore, there exists no right way to estimate a company’s value but only best practices.

 When is a valuation of a business required?

 Examples of when a business valuation may be required include examples such as the following:

 - Shareholder disputes

 - Purchase/sale of a business (or a company)

 - Purchase/sale of an asset such as e.g. a property

 - Valuation for issuing shares / buy back shares from minority shareholders